nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 Please see the conditions in which a consumer may book multiple adjacent slots on the [Book an appointment](appointments_use_case_book_an_appointment.html#booking-multiple-adjacent-slots) page.

-## Consumer display requirements ##
+## Consumer application display requirements ##

 The fields below allow a patient to choose and attend an appointment appropriate to their needs.

-In order to prevent incorrect or unsuitable bookings, and to allow a patient to attend the appointment at the correct time, place or via the correct delivery channel, consumer systems SHALL support the following fields:
+In order to prevent incorrect or unsuitable bookings, and to allow a patient to attend the appointment at the correct time, place or via the correct delivery channel, consumer applications SHALL support the following fields:

 - Start date and time
 - End date and time, or duration